arikkert/ansible-role_nrpe_check_podman/README.md

         - role: role_nrpe_check_podman
           when: containers is defined or pods is defined

-Script that uses this role : https://github.com/arikkert/ansible-podman
+Example of script that uses this role : https://github.com/arikkert/ansible-podman

 Note
 -------